Exporting files to SFTP servers via web browsers

-Exporting files to SFTP servers directly from web browsers poses challenges due to security restrictions and the nature of the SFTP protocol.
-In this DevTip, we explore a practical solution that bridges this gap by using JavaScript on the frontend and Node.js on the backend to securely upload files to an SFTP server.
+Exporting files to SFTP servers directly from web browsers can be challenging because browsers do not natively support the SFTP protocol.
+In this DevTip, we explain a practical approach that bridges this gap by using JavaScript on the front end and Node.js on the back end to securely upload files to an SFTP server.

 Introduction

-Securely transferring files from web applications to remote servers via SFTP is a common requirement.
-However, initiating this process from a browser comes with its own set of challenges.
-This guide provides a step-by-step approach to implement SFTP file exports in your web application, addressing both frontend and backend considerations.
+Transferring files securely from web applications to remote servers via SFTP is a common requirement but not one that can be handled directly within a web browser.
+This guide provides a step-by-step process to implement SFTP file exports in your web application, addressing both front-end and back-end considerations.

 Understanding the challenge